Embrace your power with AI coaching

 Finally, legitimate power is often hard to get.
 By definition, only a small number of people in any given population will gain legitimate power, so if you really want it, you'll have to work hard.
 That might be through education and qualifications, building up financial capital, campaigning politically, building relationships, or navigating office politics.

-You'll probably need to be exceptionally good at what you do to climb the ladder into a legitimate power position.
-But that's not to dissuade you; setting ambitious goals and achieving them is something anyone can do if they're truly motivated.
+You'll probably need to be exceptionally good at what you do to climb the ladder and become a legitimate leader.
+But that's not to dissuade you; setting ambitious goals and achieving them is something anyone can do if they're genuinely motivated.

 Our expert coaches have designed hyper-effective programs that will help